-If you’ve ever been confused about the differences among dialects within the Spanish speaking world, you’re not alone.
+If you’ve ever been confused about the differences among accents and dialects within the Spanish-speaking world, you’re not alone.
 From the way certain letters are pronounced (c, s, and z for example) to the various meanings a word can have (such as chingar or coger) Spanish is, without a doubt, a kaleidoscopic language.

 Today, we’re taking a closer look at one dialect in particular: Puerto Rican Spanish.
 You’ve probably heard this variety of Spanish a lot recently due to the success of its music artists.
 Names like Ricky Martin, Marc Anthony, Luis Fonsi, Bad Bunny, and Calle 13 have contributed to making Puerto Rican Spanish one of the most popular variants of the Caribbean region.

 Throughout history, this 9,104 km² island has been a melting pot where radically different cultures have converged, each of them contributing their own linguistic elements to the local dialect.

 Many of the characteristics that we are going to talk about aren’t exclusive to Puerto Rican Spanish.
 They are shared, to some degree, by other Caribbean countries and even South American countries like Colombia and Venezuela.
 Also, although we will address the most common way of talking in Puerto Rico, it’s important to bare in mind that this varies from one social group to another, depending on the generation or the social class they belong to.
 And as many Puerto Ricans will tell you, there are differences depending on what part of the island you visit.

 But why don’t we go pasito a pasito.
 Let’s start by talking about those pronunciation habits that, by being entirely different from standardized Spanish, often cause trouble to Spanish learners.

 In the Isla del Encanto, words that end in -ado, -ido or -edo often drop the D sound in between the two vowels, resulting in words like: